Nastel/tnt4j-streams-zorka/README.md

 Stream configuration states that `ZorkaConnector` referencing parsers `ZorkaHTTP`, `ZorkaSQL`, `ZorkaLDAP`, `ZorkaWebService`, `ZorkaJMS`, `ZorkaWebSocket` and `ZorkaTrace` shall be used.

 `ZorkaConnector` connects to Zico service as configured using `Host` and `Port` properties. `HaltIfNoParser` property indicates that the stream should skip unparseable entries. `ZorkaConnector` transforms received Zorka trace entries to `Map` data structure and puts it to a buffer queue to be processed by the referenced parsers.
-Note that the parsers use attribute `tags` to map concrete [?? unclear] parser with received trace over trace attribute `MARKER`.
+Note that the stream-parser mapping uses attribute `tags` to map dedicated trace parser over trace attribute `MARKER`.

 `ZorkaHTTP` parser is used to fill activity event fields from HTTP trace attributes map data.
 HTTP trace marker is `HTTP`, thus the parser
 `tags` value should be the same.

 `ZorkaSQL` parser is used to fill activity event fields from SQL trace attributes map data.
 The 'tags' value is set to match the SQL trace marker `SQL`.

 `ZorkaLDAP` parser is used to fill activity event fields from LDAP trace attributes map data.
 The 'tags' value is set to match the LDAP trace marker `LDAP`.

 `ZorkaWebService` parser is used to fill activity event fields from Web Service trace attributes map data.
 The 'tags' value is set to match the Web Service trace marker `WS_TNT4J_STREAMS_TRACKER`.

 `ZorkaJMS` parser is used to fill activity event fields from JMS trace attributes map data.
 The 'tags' value is set to match the JMS trace marker `JMS_TNT4J_STREAMS_TRACKER`.

 `ZorkaWebSocket` parser is used to fill activity event fields from WebSocket trace attributes map data.
-The 'tags' value is set to match the WebSocket trace marker `WebSocket`.
+The 'tags' value is set to match the
+WebSocket trace marker `WebSocket`.

 `ZorkaTrace` parser is used to fill activity event fields from Java method call trace attributes map data.
 The 'tags' value is set to match the Java method call trace marker 'TRACE`.

 Activity event mapped fields: